 Table 5.1 sets out our assessment of this structure against the pricing principles.
-For this charge, we consider that the key principles are to create the correct incentives and be equitable, which the draft recommended charging structure meets.
+For this charge, we consider that the key principles are to create the correct incentives and be equitable, which the recommended charging structure meets.

-Table 5.1 Assessment of draft recommended pricing structure against pricing principles
+Table 5.1 Assessment of recommended pricing structure against pricing principles

 Principle Does it meet the principle?
-Comments Equitable $\checkmark$ Targets responsible party's ability to pay.
-Right incentives $\checkmark$ Aims to target the party responsible for the false alarm and able to prevent further false alarms with the same cause.
+Comments Equitable \checkmark Targets responsible party's ability to pay.
+Right incentives \checkmark Aims to target the party responsible for the false alarm and able to prevent further false alarms with the same cause.
 Cost reflective × The structure is not linked to a cost driver.
 Transparent ~ There is transparency as the charges will be clearly set out.
 The charge ultimately levied depends on fire-fighters' determination of the alarm cause.
 Simple ~ The structure is simple to understand.
 However, it relies on identification of the alarm cause and FRNSW may need to amend some stop-codes for clearer implementation.
-Flexible $\checkmark$ The structure allows FRNSW to develop alternative stop-codes to better clarify the responsible party.
+Flexible ✓ The structure allows FRNSW to develop alternative stop-codes to better clarify the responsible party.
 The waiver system provides additional flexibility to charging.
-Consistent with other charges ✓ The 2-fees structure is consistent with many other charges in NSW.
+Consistent with other charges \checkmark The 2-fees structure is consistent with many other charges in NSW.
 The basis of charging is not consistent with other FRNSW fees although we note that the South Australia Metropolitan Fire Service allocates leniencies differently based on alarm cause.

-Our draft recommendation is different from the charging structures for responding to false alarms from AFAs in other jurisdictions.
-The 4 alternative structures we considered are set out and assessed in Appendix A.
+Our recommendation is different from the charging structures for responding to false alarms from AFAs in other jurisdictions.
+We received 2 stakeholder submissions that commented on this structure, both in support.15 The 4 alternative structures we considered are set out and assessed in Appendix A.